 One of the strongest testimonials for GyroStim safety is that after millions of spins in locations around the world, rotating thousands of people from all walks of life, there have been ZERO reports of injury as a result of device malfunction.

-The GyroStim is engineered with a “fail-safe” design so that should a malfunction occur, the chair will default to a safe state.
+The GyroStim is engineered with a “fail-safe” design so that should a malfunction occur, the chair operation will default to a safe state if an unsafe condition exists.
 This design includes numerous hardware and software interlocks that prevent or stop motion of the GyroStim if they are interrupted.

 "Stop" buttons are located within easy reach, giving the subject ultimate control to stop the GyroStim and return to home position at any time.
 A software stop button on the operator screen will initiate a controlled stop and home routine.
 Also, an emergency stop button is located at the operator station.
 Pressing this button will remove all power immediately from the rotation drive motors, causing the GyroStim to glide to a stop in a safe upright position.